Laura Carter (actress)

-Laura Carter, born 13 September 1985, is an English actress, media personality, model and reality television star.
+Laura Carter (born 13 September 1985) is an English actress, media personality, model and reality television star.
 She is best known for her appearance on the seventeenth series of Big Brother UK.

 Acting career

 Carter is from Bingley, West Yorkshire, she studied drama at Intake Performing Arts College in Leeds in 2004.

 Her first television credit was in 2008, in The Royal Today.
-She went on to have minor roles in multiple different television series including; Benidrom, Casualty, Doctors,Emmerdale, Holby City, Red Riding and The Syndicate.
+She went on to have minor roles in multiple different television series including; Benidorm, Casualty, Doctors,Emmerdale, Holby City, Red Riding and The Syndicate.
 She also appeared in the Clean & Clear and Mentos advertisements.

-In 2019 she landed a role in the crime drama film, Once Upon a time in London, playing Daisy.
+In 2019, she landed a role in the crime drama film, Once Upon a time in London, playing Daisy.
 Carter claimed in a 2022 YouTube video, that her acting career ended after appearing on Big Brother.

 Modelling career

 Carter appeared in multiple tabloids as a glamour model, mainly posing for Daily Star.
 She opened an OnlyFans account, but closed the page down in 2025, after opening her own business.

-In 2020 Carter was on the cover and posed nude for Playboy magazine.
+In 2020, Carter was on the cover and posed nude for Playboy magazine.

 Television career

-In 2015 Carter appeared as a cast member in E4's reality television series, Young, Free & Single.
+In 2015, Carter appeared as a cast member in E4's reality television series, Young, Free & Single.

-In 2016 Carter entered the seventeenth series of Big Brother UK.
-During her time on the show, she had sex with controversial media personality, Marco Pierre White Jr. whom she had met prior to entering the house.
+In 2016, Carter entered the seventeenth series of Big Brother UK.
+During her time on the show, she had sex with controversial media personality, Marco Pierre White Jr, whom she had met prior to entering the house.
 She also got in to a verbal altercation with British media personality and former escort, Natalie Rowe.
-She was evicted on day 46, placing ninth overall.
+She was evicted on Day 46, placing ninth overall.

 Following her appearance on Big Brother, she appeared as a guest on daytime talk show Loose Women, to discuss her time on the show.

-In 2022 Carter spoke out publicly, claiming Big Brother, had ruined her life.
-She claimed she suffered from Insomnia due to fear of being watched years after the show finished.
+In 2022, Carter spoke out publicly, claiming Big Brother, had ruined her life.
+She claimed she suffered from insomnia due to fear of being watched years after the show finished.